National Weather Service United States Department of Commerce

 May 28-June 2, 1959

-An easterly wave entered the Southeastern Gulf of Mexico on May 27th and gradually increased in organization.
+An easterly wave entered the Southeastern Gulf on May 27th and gradually increased in organization.
 Early on May 28th, ship reports indicated a closed surface circulation had developed, becoming the first tropical depression of the season.
-High pressure ridging at the surface and aloft over the East Coast steered the depression northwest across the central Gulf of Mexico with the tropical cyclone becoming better organized.
+High pressure ridging at the surface and aloft over the East Coast steered the depression northwest across the central Gulf with the tropical cyclone becoming better organized.
 Another ship report later that afternoon reported tropical storm force winds, leading to the upgrade to Tropical Storm Arlene.

-Arlene gradually intensified over the north central Gulf of Mexico, continuing to head northwest towards the Louisiana Coast.
+Arlene gradually intensified over the north central Gulf, continuing to head northwest towards the Louisiana Coast.
 By the afternoon of May 29th, steering currents aloft began to weaken with increased shear, halting the forward speed and strengthening trend while centered about 150 miles south of the Central Louisiana coast.
 By May 30th, high pressure ridging off the Southeast U.S. began ridging westward.
 This, coupled with an approaching upper level trough over the Midwest, turned Arlene northward and further intensification commenced.
 Tropical Storm Arlene reached a peak intensity of 65 mph (55 knots) and an estimated minimum pressure of 993 mbar (29.32 inches) just south of Vermilion Bay later that afternoon.

 With little change in strength, Arlene made landfall just south of Franklin, Louisiana at 4 PM with maximum sustained winds of 65 mph (55 knots) on May 30th.
 This remains the earliest tropical storm to make landfall on the Louisiana coast.
 Arlene continued to move slowly north northeast, moving over Baton Rouge by Midnight.
 Arlene weakened back to a tropical depression by daybreak May 31st as it was moving into Southern Mississippi.
 Arlene slowly moved across Central Mississippi for the remainder of the day, then turned eastward over Alabama on June 1st and moved across Georgia on June 2nd and dissipated over South Carolina.
 Click here for an interactive map of Tropical Storm Arlene.